Stationary MMD Points: Computing Stationary MMD Points

 Unfortunately, even though \eqref{eq:mmd_gf_update} is guaranteed to decrease MMD at each step, the MMD gradient flow \smash{$(\hat{\nu}^{(t)}_n)_{t=1}^\infty$} might still \emph{fail to converge} to the target distribution $\mu$ even with infinite time steps and infinite number of particles, which violates the first \ref{as:convergence} property of the stationary MMD points.
 Indeed, this is a well-known challenge for MMD gradient flows \eqref{eq:mmd_gf_update} due to lack of convexity of MMD with respect to the Wasserstein-2 metric~\citep{chen2024regularized}.
 As a result, there exists a gap between theoretical results and practical algorithms that minimise the MMD~\citep{xu2022accurate,mak2018support,chen2021deterministic}.

 To improve convergence of MMD gradient flow, we follow \citet{arbel2019maximum} and inject noise into \eqref{eq:mmd_gf_update}.
-Specifically, with \smash{$(\bm{u}_i^{(t)})_{i=1}^n \sim \calN(0, \Id_d)$} and $\beta_t > 0$ for $t\in \N$, \begin{talign} \bm{x}_{i}^{(t+1)} &= \bm{x}_i^{(t)} - \gamma \Big\{ \frac{1}{n} \sum_{j=1}^n \nabla_1 k(\bm{x}_i^{(t)}+ \beta_t \bm{u}_i^{(t)}, \bm{x}_j^{(t)}) - \mathbb{E}_{\bm{Y} \sim \mu} [\nabla_1 k(\bm{x}_i^{(t)} + \beta_t \bm{u}_i^{(t)}, \bm{Y})] \Big\} . \end{talign} We call the above update scheme \eqref{eq:mmd_flow} \emph{noisy MMD particle descent} with noise scale $\beta_t$, and we will show below that it indeed converges to \emph{stationary} MMD points as desired.
+Specifically, with \smash{$(\bm{u}_i^{(t)})_{i=1}^n \sim \calN(0, \Id_d)$} and $\beta_t > 0$ for $t\in \N$, \begin{talign} \bm{x}_{i}^{(t+1)} &= \bm{x}_i^{(t)} - \gamma \Big\{ \frac{1}{n} \sum_{j=1}^n \nabla_1 k(\bm{x}_i^{(t)}+ \beta_t \bm{u}_i^{(t)}, \bm{x}_j^{(t)}) \nonumber \\ & - \mathbb{E}_{\bm{Y} \sim \mu} [\nabla_1 k(\bm{x}_i^{(t)} + \beta_t \bm{u}_i^{(t)}, \bm{Y})] \Big\} . \end{talign} We call the above update scheme \eqref{eq:mmd_flow} \emph{noisy MMD particle descent} with noise scale $\beta_t$, and we will show below that it indeed converges to \emph{stationary} MMD points as desired.
 It is a key distinction relative to minimum MMD points, which cannot be computed in general.

 To implement \eqref{eq:mmd_flow} the expectation $\E_{\bm{Y}\sim\mu}[\nabla_1 k(\cdot, \bm{Y})]$ is required.
 For certain kernels $k$ and targets $\mu$ this can be exactly computed; see, for example, \citet{briol2019probabilistic} for a comprehensive list of closed-form kernel mean embeddings which can then be differentiated, or \citet{chen2025nested} for the use of change-of-variable techniques to facilitate the computation.
 When $\mu$ is only known up to normalisation, Stein reproducing kernels provide a viable alternative~\citep{oates2017control}.
 Moreover, when $\mu$ corresponds to an empirical distribution supported on a dataset, $\E_{\bm{Y}\sim\mu}[\nabla_1 k(\cdot,\bm{Y})]$ can be computed trivially, since the expectation reduces to an empirical average over the dataset.
+If this expectation is instead approximated by an unbiased estimator with controlled variance, for instance through subsampling, then an additional variance term would appear in the upper bound of \Cref{thm:mmd_flow_main}.

 A novel convergence analysis of noisy MMD particle descent \eqref{eq:mmd_gf_update} is our second main contribution.
 In particular, we show that \eqref{eq:mmd_gf_update} indeed finds the \emph{stationary} MMD points under the following assumptions: